iweinbau/Ray-Tracing/README.md

  - Area Lights/Soft shadows.
  - Global illumination.

-I'm still working and I'll add new features.

 ## Reflections
 ### Perfect reflections
 First kind of reflection is the perfect mirror.
 Perfect reflected rays are cast recursively in the world.
 This calculates the incoming light.